IonicaBizau/gpm/README.md

 // Dependencies
 var Gpm = require("gpm");

-// Install git-stats and its Node modules from git var pack = new Gpm("git@github.com:IonicaBizau/node-ul.git", {
+// Install uls and its Node modules from git var pack = new Gpm("git@github.com:IonicaBizau/node-ul.git", {

     // Use https